MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-grammar-syntax.md

 ### tag element

 The `tag` element specifies how a path through the grammar is to be interpreted.
 It contains a sequence of semicolon-terminated statements.
 A statement may be an assignment of a literal or a variable to another variable.
-It may also assign the output of a function with 0 or more parameters to a variable.
-Each function parameter may be specified using a literal or a variable.
-If the function does not return any output, the assignment is omitted.
+It may also assign the output of a semantic function with 0 or more parameters to a variable.
+Each semantic function parameter may be specified using a literal or a variable.
+If the semantic function does not return any output, the assignment is omitted.
 Variable scope is local to the containing rule.

 ```xml
 <tag>x = 1; y = x;</tag>